Alt-Trauchburg Castle: Description

 The spur castle is situated on a mountain spur at an elevation of 903 metres above sea level below the Sonneck, one of the low mountain ranges north of the Nagelfluh range in the Allgäu Alps.
 The castle site is well protected by its natural setting.
 The mountainsides drop steeply away to the north, east and west.
 In the north is a large plateau in front of the main castle, in the south the large outer bailey protects the fortress.

 The terrain of the outer bailey has been largely changed in modern times.
 On the rocks in the south the remains of a strong, almost square tower are still visible.
-This bergfried-like tower was used in post-medieval times as a gaol and therefore referred to as the "Diebsturm" ("Thieves' Tower").
+This bergfried-like tower was used in post-medieval times as a jail and therefore referred to as the "Diebsturm" ("Thieves' Tower").
 Below it there used to be a small round tower in the enceinte.
 East of the track lie the foundations of a round tower on the steep mountainside; joined to the north by walls.
 The former castle entrance was also here, behind the gate of the outer bailey and flanked by two small turrets.
 The castle restaurant and a barn use the foundations of older predecessor fortifications.
 The western part of the outer bailey is used as beer garden.

 The modern wooden bridge over the neck ditch in front of the main castle was built as part of the remodelling in the 16th century.
 You enter the courtyard of the inner ward by the remains of the gateway.
 In the north are the ruins of the main building with three cellar rooms on the ground floor.
 The wooden fixtures and galleries are modern additions.

 The high medieval masonry consists of powerful conglomerate ashlars.
 Particularly striking is the shield wall-like reinforcement of the crescent-shaped northwest side.
 The post-medieval components are easy to recognize in places from their brickwork.
 Off the west side is a Zwinger flanked by two massive round towers.
 The east zwinger has been demolished apart from the stump of another round tower.

 Despite the involvement of medieval archaeologist, Joachim Zeune, and the State Department for Heritage Conservation, the renovation of the castle ruin is often criticized as being too rustic.
 Many modern fixtures allow the walls to be climbed.
 Zeune obviously could not enforce his concept of a gentle, preservation-only approach to castle restoration here as at Hohenfreyberg Castle.